Effective Date: January 1, 2020 | Spanish Version

 - in connection with a proposed or actual financing, sale, securitization, assignment, or other disposition of our business or assets (including accounts) for the purposes of evaluating or undertaking the proposed transaction including satisfying any auditing or reporting requirements with respect to the transaction

-- other business and legal purposes including complying with statutes, regulations, guidances, and best practices
+- other business and legal purposes including complying with statutes, regulations, guidance, and best practices

-- If you are a patient with one of our products:
+- If you are a patient with one of our medical device products:

-- To communicate with the epilepsy center, medical practice, hospital, doctors and other medical practitioners involved with your care and insurers who may pay for all or some of it
+- to communicate with the epilepsy center, medical practice, hospital, doctors and other medical practitioners involved with your care and insurers who may pay for all or some of it, and

 - If you are a medical professional with a NeuroPace account, for example, for the Patient Data Management Database (PDMS) or one who provides services to NeuroPace: